sumanthdvs/hotelbookings/README.md

-# hotelbookings
+# flipkart
-this is the website of hotelbooking
+this is the website of buying a product